In this article

 Key nodes: Webhook Trigger → Claude AI → Multiple branches → Notion API

-Workflow 2: Social Media Scheduler with AI Optimization
+Workflow 2: Social Media Scheduler with Engagement-Aware Timing

-The twist?
-It doesn’t just schedule - it optimizes posting times based on engagement patterns.
+The twist: it doesn’t just schedule - it nudges posting time based on past engagement.

 How it works: